Are you having some problems with your Esicoo Smart Plug? If so, this article is your go-to resource.

 Note: Restoring factory settings on your plug will erase all custom settings.
 So if your plug was previously connected to Alexa and the like, you’ll have to set it up again.

-Esicoo Smart Plug Offline: How to Troubleshoot
+Esicoo Smart Plug Offline: Fixes to Try

 If the app keeps saying your device is offline during setup, here are some troubleshooting steps to try.